discretize/discretize-guides/builds/guardian/power-willbender/index.md

 Now it is time to incorporate another strong utility skill, <Skill name="Sword of Justice"/>.

 - <Skill name="Sword of Justice"/> has 3 maximum charges.
 It summons a sword that will deal damage and inflict <Condition name="Vulnerability"/> on nearby enemies while it is active.
-- Make sure to use one charge right at the start to help ramping up <Condition name="Vulnerability"/>.
+- Make sure to use one charge right at the start to help ramp up <Condition name="Vulnerability"/>.
 - Afterwards, you can freely use this skill at any point of the rotation.

 **Step 4: Sword skills**